shanmugapriyan98/SER-531-Team25/README.md

 4. Create an empty datatbase in the configuration folder of the apache jena fuseki path - apache-jena-fuseki-4.10.0/run/configuration
 5. Use tdbloader to load data into the database.
 6. Try some queries on the apache jena fuseki endpoint to check if its working

+We added the datasets to the Apache fuseki server, and with the data available, we explored numerous use cases with varying from and to locations.
+We obtained the results from our application as a list of gas stations and restaurants within the latitude and longitude.
+We intended to trim the list earlier, but utilizing the haversine formula in ontology appears to be a time-consuming operation at the moment.